 To enter note input mode, first navigate to the measure in which you would like to enter notes, then press “N”.
 Almost everything about note input is designed to be keyboard accessible, and the standard documentation should be good to help you through the process.
 Bear in mind that MuseScore can either be in note input or normal mode, and it won’t always be clear which mode of these you are in.
 When in doubt, press Esc.
 If you were in note input mode, this will take you out.
 If you were in normal mode, you will stay there, although you will also lose your selection.

-You can customize the keyboard shortcuts using Edit / Preferences / Shortcuts.
+You can customize the keyboard shortcuts by opening the Edit menu, selecting Preferences, then navigating to the Shortcuts tab.
 At some point, we may provide a set of special accessibility-optimized shortcuts and/or a way of saving and loading sets of shortcut definitions.

 The Album feature is has been disabled for the initial 3.0 release.
 It will come back in a later patch release